Use the Right Tool

 Lab Balances and Scales

 They are precise, sensitive, and delicate digital weighing instruments with relatively small capacity, low minimum weight requirement, and finer division, also known as readability or graduation.
-Typical lab balances and scales have 100 to 2000 g max capacity and 0.01 to 0.001 g division.
+Typical lab balances and scales have 100-2000 g max capacity and 0.01-0.001 g division.
 Most models usually fit with a protective windshield against external environmental influences to improve general weighing performance.
 They support specialty weighing applications such as standard sample preparation, formulation, quality control, and testing in labs and manufacturing environments.

 L600